 VB and VC approval process:

-// SB: Dev (Nov-2019) //
+// SB: Dev/QA (Apr-2020) //

 Description of the current workflow:

 Using the NetSuite workflow for vendor bills, currently each vendor bill is submitted for approval of the receiver and is not posted to GL till approved (Pending approval status).

+Workflow name: CBR-NC PBA Vendor Bill Approval by Email

 After receiver approval the bill status is changed to OPEN, unless the bill amount has exceeded the tolerance allowed between bill and PO.
 In that case the bill is still pending approval and will be sent to tolerance approver for approval.
 Only after approval from tolerance approver the bill will be OPEN.